drewjallen/Janggi-Engine/README.md

 A game of **Janggi**.
 Also referred to as **Korean Chess**.

-This program implements a basic game including :
+Implements a basic game including :

     - creating and maintaining a game board
     - handling and tracking check and checkmate conditions